GreenDelta/Sophena/sophdat/README.md

 and JSON files in the `data` folder and creates zip files that can be then imported into Sophena.
-There are also scripts in this repository that prepare the CSV files for this conversion from an Excel file (i.e. `xls2csv.py`). sophdate is a simple command line tool written in [Go](https://golang.org/).
+There are also scripts in this repository that prepare the CSV files for this conversion from an Excel file (i.e. `xls2csv.py`). sophdat is a simple command line tool written in [Go](https://golang.org/).
 If you have Go installed, just switch to the `sophdat` folder and compile the
 tool: